awarenessxz/TempFileDrop/README.md

 the uploaded files, hence it is necessary for the backend to be aware of the uploads instead of having the application upload directly to the storage service).

-However, after developing the features, I realized that the amount of hops required to upload and download files is simply not ideal...
+However, after developing the features, I realized that although we are proxying the upload and download from the webserver via streams, the amount of hops required to upload and download files can be improved

 ### Second Design